International Development Workshop 2018

 The International Development Scholarship recipients this year are all graduates of the Asia-Pacific Academy of Ophthalmology Leadership Development Program (APAO LDP) and members of an Ophthalmology Society in the Asia Pacific region.

-During the 2018 RANZCO Annual Scientific Congress, we were pleased to have hosted scholarship recipients: Dr Mehjabin Haque (Bangladesh), Dr Yeni Lestari (Indonesia), Dr Battuya Jamrandorj (Mongolia), Dr Dilruwani Aryasingha (Sri Lanka).
+International scholarship program 2018, we were pleased to have hosted scholarship recipients: Dr Mehjabin Haque (Bangladesh), Dr Yeni Lestari (Indonesia), Dr Battuya Jamsrandorj (Mongolia), Dr Dilruwani Aryasingha (Sri Lanka).

 Scholarship recipients, attended the Annual Scientific Congress in Adelaide and also as part of the scholarships program, participants also presented at the International Development Workshop sharing their experiences.
 Comments from those attending the Workshop commended the Scholarship recipients on their contribution to the workshop and their active engagement in exploring solutions during the discussion sessions.